Sports school

 A sports school (Детско-Юношеская Спортивная Школа, ДЮСШ) is a type of educational institution for children that originated in the Soviet Union.
 Sports schools were the basis of the powerful system of physical culture (fitness) and sports education in the USSR and the Eastern Bloc, particularly East Germany.
 The main features of this system remain in the system of sports education in Russia and other post-Soviet states, and also became the basis of similar systems in other countries, one of the most powerful ones at the present time being that of the People's Republic of China.
-Many legendary athletes, such as Nikolai Andrianov, Nellie Kim, Alexander Popov, Viktor Krovopuskov, Vladislav Tretiak, Valeri Kharlamov, Anatoly Alyabyev and Sergey Bubka started their path to Olympic success from Soviet sports schools.
+Many legendary athletes, such as Nikolai Andrianov, Nellie Kim, Alexander Popov, Viktor Krovopuskov, Vladislav Tretiak, Valeri Kharlamov, Katarina Witt, Anatoly Alyabyev and Sergey Bubka started their path to Olympic success from Soviet sports schools.
 They are also found in Asia, in countries such as Singapore, Malaysia and Australia.

 Establishment and early years

 The system of sports schools was founded in the 1930s.
 In 1934, Young Pioneers Stadium was built in Moscow, the first specialized sports extracurricular institution in the USSR.
 In the same year the first children's collective was established by Dynamo sports society; this was a prototype of sports schools by sports societies.

-In 1935–1936, the first sports schools were opened in Moscow, Leningrad and other cities of the USSR; they were created and functioned on the basis of regulations, approved by the Central Soviet of Sports Societies and Organizations of the USSR.
-By the 1940s dozens of schools functioned in the USSR by Dynamo sports society, Spartak sports society, CDKA, sports societies of Trade Unions, OSOAVIAKHIM and in the system of education.
-After the Great Patriotic War, sports schools were frequently reorganized, transferred from the jurisdiction of sports societies to that of the system of education and vice versa.
+The first sports schools opened in 1934 in Moscow, Tbilisi, Kiev, then they were opened in Leningrad, Rostov-on-Don, Tashkent and other cities of the USSR; they were created and functioned on the basis of regulations, approved by the Central Soviet of Sports Societies and Organizations of the USSR.

+In 1940, there were 262 sports schools in the USSR and dozens of these schools functioned in the USSR by Dynamo sports society, Spartak sports society, CDKA, sports societies of Trade Unions, OSOAVIAKHIM and in the system of education.

+In April 1941, a decision was made to increase the number of physical education lessons in all schools in the USSR and to create sports schools in all major cities of the USSR in 1942.
+This decision was not carried out because on June 22, 1941, when the Axis forces launched a military invasion of the USSR.
+During the military operations of the Great Patriotic War, the occupation of the western regions of the USSR and the aerial bombardment of the rear areas of the USSR, many sports facilities were destroyed, damaged or ceased to operate, but after the war their restoration began.
+In the early 1950s, changes were made to the sports schools' program, as the USSR joined the Olympic Games in 1951.
+In 1953, there were 721 sports schools in the USSR.

 Separate from these were two national sports universities under government operation: the Leningrad and Moscow Sports Institutes, which were the major sports institutions for adult level national athletes.